influxdata/telegraf/plugins/inputs/prometheus/README.md

   # url_tag = "url"

   ## Whether the timestamp of the scraped metrics will be ignored.
+  ## If set to true, the gather time will be used.
   # ignore_timestamp = false

   ## An array of Kubernetes services to scrape metrics from.